selaere/boil/README.md

 mechanism for importing / exporting / unpacking somehow?

 unbounded recursion is non-trivial . fixed-point combinators?

+names with numbers would be cool i think